codio-content/cs-intro-python-functions/.guides/content/Docstring-d8a7.md

 ## Docstring

 The `help` function does not provide any information for user-defined functions.
-Add a docstring to a user-defined function will provide output for the `help` function.
+Adding a docstring to a user-defined function will provide output for the `help` function.
 A docstring goes between the function header and the function body.
 Use triple-quotes to create a string which explains what the function does and how to use it.
 Remember, triple-quotes respect all of the whitespace in the string.
-You can indent or and to a new line to increase readability.
+You can indent or add a new line to increase readability.

 ![Docstring](.guides/images/docstring.png)